vinsol/nectarcommerce/_posts/2016-04-13-model-function-extension.md

 1. Like, other extensions, adding a function to Nectar Model and importing it would not solve our purpose of calling function as `Nectar.Product.fn_from_outside`.
     `import <Module>` makes the `<Module>` functions available inside the module and can only be called inside Module and not from outside like `Nectar.Product.fn_from_outside`

-    As always, Elixir is well-aware of the use-case and provides `@before_compile <Module>` hook to inject function in Modules as if their own and can be called as  `Nectar.Product.fn_from_outside`, see full version [here](https://gist.github.com/pikender/892fd3707043bacecc73ad24ba45cdba/de73b334b169009ec247ae15d0e10707c9e1ee55).
+    As expected, Elixir is well-aware of the use-case and provides `@before_compile <Module>` hook to inject functions in Modules as if their own and can be called as  `Nectar.Product.fn_from_outside`, see full version [here](https://gist.github.com/pikender/892fd3707043bacecc73ad24ba45cdba/de73b334b169009ec247ae15d0e10707c9e1ee55).
 See Nectar.ExtendProduct example below on how to use it.

     <script src="https://gist.github.com/pikender/a60a3c193f3077f648daa6f81f2c5f17/c0d7f9f2aedaacffb8ca26fb778839e05d0ad868.js"></script>
     <script src="https://gist.github.com/pikender/a60a3c193f3077f648daa6f81f2c5f17/0f3a8d81e636a5e2a1b138e2a0eb0ddf545bfa0d.js"></script>